TheGroundZero/CTF-Huntress_2025/day10/day10.md

 Decoding that file, we arrive at what is like the PHP server of a C2 server.

+Got distracted by base64 encoded images and tried to grab all of these but they were logos of Microsoft and Cortana(?).

-The hint is to try and find the email address
+The hint is to try and find the email address.
+So searched for "mail"

 ```
 public function mailTo($add,$cont){